It all collapses! Dreams, hopes and fears of winter (with snow) »ILMETEO.it

-Urgent official weather statement: Everything is falling apart!
+Urgent Weather Official Statement: All Fall Falls!
 Dreams, hopes and fears of winter (with snow) coming

 Change everything this time we It is often hung over the last months in surreal warmth, but sometimes it gets beaten and even we are surprised by the extraordinary sweeping showers, we live this beginning of winter waiting for a change in the arrival of the inevitable cold that will divide us as always and as always Every time. between contact her Noun It is not.